coala/coala/docs/Developers/Newcomers_Guide.rst

         cobot assign <issue_link>

-    Take care to write the full link to the issue
+    Take care to write the full link to the issue.
+    Also takeup the issue, only when you know what the problem is and how to solve it.

     Before starting to write your first commit, check out this
     link: `Writing good commits <http://coala.io/commit>`_.